 NOTE: Bev is wearing the Enchanted Mesa with 2 of our Layercake Petticoats (one short, one long) and a Layercake Weaver's Apron, all available on this site :D

-This kit contains enough yarn to knit one of the 2 designs included in the Double Dart pattern.
-The picture shows the Single Dart; pics of the multiple Dart in...
+This kit contains enough yarn to knit one of the 2 designs included in the Double Dart pattern (100 gr of Yak Blend 2 = 2 hanks of 50 gm)...

 Faerly is our most popular shawl pattern.
 It is lacey yet simple to knit and the stitches used don't compete with the yarn, making the pattern very effective when using,...